Ishmael (Moby-Dick)

 Ishmael is a character in Herman Melville's Moby-Dick (1851), which opens with the line "Call me Ishmael."
-He is the first-person narrator of much of the book.
+He is the first-person narrator of the book.
 Because Ishmael plays a minor role in the plot, early critics of Moby-Dick assumed that Captain Ahab was the protagonist.
 Many either confused Ishmael with Melville or overlooked the role he played.
 Later critics distinguished Ishmael from Melville, and some saw his mystic and speculative consciousness as the novel's central force rather than Captain Ahab's monomaniacal force of will.

 The Biblical name Ishmael has come to symbolize orphans, exiles, and social outcasts.
 By contrast with his eponym from the Book of Genesis, who is banished into the desert, Melville's Ishmael wanders upon the sea.
 Each Ishmael, however, experiences a miraculous rescue; in the Bible from thirst, in the novel from drowning.

 Characteristics

 Both Ahab and Ishmael are fascinated by the whale, but whereas Ahab perceives him exclusively as evil, Ishmael keeps an open mind.
 Ahab has a static world view, blind to new information, but Ishmael's world view is constantly in flux as new insights and realizations occur.
 "And flux in turn ... is the chief characteristic of Ishmael himself."
 In the chapter "The Doubloon", Ishmael reports how each spectator sees his own personality reflected in the coin, but does not look at it himself.
 Fourteen chapters later, in "The Gilder", he participates in "what is clearly a recapitulation" of the earlier chapter.
 The difference is that the surface of the golden sea in "The Gilder" is alive, whereas the surface of the doubloon is unalterably fixed, "only one of several contrasts between Ishmael and Ahab."

 Ishmael meditates on a wide range of topics.
 In addition to explicitly philosophical references, in Chapter 89, for instance, he expounds on the legal concept, "Fast-Fish and Loose-Fish", which he takes to mean that possession, rather than a moral claim, bestows the right of ownership.